Nicolai Gedda: Opera career

-In Salzburg, he took part in the August 1957 premiere of the three-act version of Rolf Liebermann's Die Schule der Frauen (as Oronte), conducted by Georg Solti, where Gedda "matched his free lyric tenor with an animation of personality that came as a surprise".
-After his U.S debut as Faust in Pittsburgh in 1957, Gedda made his Metropolitan Opera debut in the title role of Gounod's Faust the same year, and went on to sing 28 roles there over the next 26 years, including Anatol in the world premiere of Barber's Vanessa and the U.S. premiere of Menotti's The Last Savage.
+In Salzburg, he took part in the August 1957 premiere of the three-act version of Rolf Liebermann's Die Schule der Frauen (as Oronte), conducted by George Szell, where Gedda "matched his free lyric tenor with an animation of personality that came as a surprise".
+After his U.S debut as Faust in Pittsburgh in 1957, Gedda made his Metropolitan Opera debut in the title role of Faust the same year, and went on to sing 28 roles there over the next 26 years, including Anatol in the world premiere of Barber's Vanessa and the U.S. premiere of Menotti's The Last Savage.
 He was the last singer to stand on the stage of the 'old Met': the final curtain of the gala evening fell after his appearance in the finale from Faust.

-Gedda made his Royal Opera House Covent Garden début in 1954 as the Duke in Verdi's Rigoletto (in English).
-He returned in 1963 for La damnation de Faust and for Benvenuto Cellini (in 1966, 1969 and 1976); Alfredo in 1972, Gustavus III in 1977, Nemorino in 1981, Lensky (in 1979 and 1982) and Abdisu in Palestrina.
+Gedda made his Royal Opera House début in 1954 as the Duke in Rigoletto (in English).
+He returned in 1963 for La damnation de Faust and for Benvenuto Cellini (in 1966, 1969 and 1976); Alfredo in 1972, Gustavo III in Verdi's Un ballo in maschera in 1977, Nemorino in Donizetti's L'elisir d'amore in 1981, Lensky in Tchaikovsky's Eugene Onegin (in 1979 and 1982) and Abdisu in Pfitzner's Palestrina.

 Gedda's only foray in Wagner was the title role in Lohengrin in Stockholm in January 1966, where one critic wrote that his "command of intonation and rhythm contributed to an overwhelmingly beautiful impression right from his unaccompanied appearance in the first act".
 He was supposed to sing Lohengrin at the Bayreuth Festival in 1967, but his engagement for an American television film of Faust in the summer of that year prevented it.

-Gedda made more than 200 complete LP and CD recordings over a wide variety of styles and several of the roles may be considered among the most challenging in the entire operatic repertoire, notably Arnold in Rossini's Guillaume Tell and Arturo in I puritani, both requiring high notes and an easy legato line.
-In recordings he was also noted in lighter opera, whether the Viennese operettas of Strauss (Die Fledermaus, Eine Nacht in Venedig, Wienerblut) or Lehár (Die lustige Witwe, Das Land des Lächelns), in Bernstein (Candide) or Hahn (Ciboulette).
+Gedda made more than 200 complete LP and CD recordings over a wide variety of styles and several of the roles may be considered among the most challenging in the entire operatic repertoire, notably Arnold in Guillaume Tell and Arturo in Bellini's I puritani, both requiring high notes and an easy legato line.
+In recordings he was also noted in lighter opera, whether the Viennese operettas of Strauss (Die Fledermaus, Eine Nacht in Venedig, Wienerblut) or Lehár (Die lustige Witwe, Das Land des Lächelns), in Bernstein (Candide) and Hahn (Ciboulette).